epam/ember-algo-sample/README.md

 ## Sample algorithm

-This project illustrates how to build, test, debug, and deploy algorithms for Deltix Execution Server.
+This project illustrates how to build, test, debug, and deploy algorithms for Deltix Execution Server (Ember).
 This archive contains IntelliJ/IDEA project and Gradle build files for ICEBERG sample algorithm.

 See Algorithm Developer's Guide for more information.